-Allow leftover pancakes to cool completely before storing them in an airtight container or resealable plastic bag.
-They can be stored in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+To store the leftover pancakes, let them cool completely before storing in an airtight container.
+I also love to use resealable plastic bags.
+These can be stored in the refrigerator for up to 3 days.
+If you wish to store longer, place in the freezer for up to 3 months.
 To reheat, use an oven, toaster, or microwave.

 What makes these pancakes irresistible is the special Syrup.
 It’s unique and amazing and deserves it’s own blog post!
 So please fix the pancakes with this Syrup and let your LittleChefs do the flipping.

-How to warm up from frozen: If the microwave isn’t your thing, then you can do like I do and pop the frozen pancakes into a toaster set on low, hit the frozen button.
+How to warm up from frozen: If the microwave isn’t your thing, then you can do like I do and pop the frozen pancakes into a toaster.
+Set the toaster on low and hit the frozen button.
 If they are on the thicker side, you may need to toast your pancake, twice using these settings.

-For the microwave: hit on a microwave safe plate, single file (you can stack later), for 30 seconds till done.
+For the microwave: Place on a microwave safe plate, single file (you can stack later), for 30 seconds till done.